dusjagr/PaRang_fetch_pm25/README.md

 ## Data Source
 This project fetches data from [sensor.community](https://sensor.community/), which provides real-time air quality data from various sensors around the world.

+## Hardware Used
+This project utilizes an ESP32 microcontroller, which provides WiFi connectivity and sufficient processing power for handling sensor data.
+The PM2.5 sensor is used to measure particulate matter in the air, while a temperature sensor provides additional environmental data.

 ## Libraries Used
 - Arduino
 - WiFi